DnD Classes: Character Optimization Guides for DnD 5e

 What are the DnD Classes?

 There are 13 official DnD classes including the Artificer, Barbarian, Bard, Cleric, Druid, Fighter, Monk, Paladin, Ranger, Rogue, Warlock, and Wizard.
-There are also popular 3rd-party classes like the Bloodhunter and the Illrigger.
+There are also popular 3rd-party classes like the Bloodhunter and the Illrigger, some of which are now available on DnDBeyond.

 Artificer